ve-i/vc-Boo/README.md

 - display a ghosty icon onto the "Home"/"Direct Messages" button with a "ghosty counter" (depressing)(similar to the friend request notifications)
 - actually understand what i'm doing and make it finally coherent
-- ran out of idea
+- ran out of ideas